seif-github/Sportify/README.md

 # League Management System

 ## About the Project
 The **League Management System** is a **graduation project from the DEPI internship**, aimed at providing an intuitive platform for managing leagues and tournaments.
-Inspired by [leaguelobster.com](https://www.leaguelobster.com/), this system supports multiple game types, allowing users to create, organize, and track competitions efficiently.
+This system supports multiple game types, allowing users to create, organize, and track competitions efficiently.

 ## Features
 - **League & Tournament Creation** – Organize structured competitions with automated scheduling.